-No, by law we are unable to provide spectacles for children.
+Website:- No, by law we are unable to provide spectacles for children.

-If your prescription is not available to order online please contact us with the details of the frames and lenses you are interested in, we will be happy to advise on the availability of your prescription.
+Our system can accomodate those with very high prescriptions, however, If your prescription is not available to order online please contact us with the details of the frames and lenses you are interested in, we will be happy to advise on the availability of your prescription.

 This is quite common.
-The cyl and axis are used to correct an astigmatism.
-If you do not have an astigmatism, you will not have a cyl or axis included in your prescription, for more info click here.
+The CYL and AXIS are used to correct an astigmatism.
+If you do not have an astigmatism, you will not have a CYL or AXIS included in your prescription, for more info click here.